CursosAlbertoBasalo/qindel-clean_lead-23_02/labs/PRACTICE.md

   Given I am a participant Jane Doe
   When I create an enrollment for activity "Yoga class" for myself Then the enrollment is created
+Scenario: Create an enrollment with invalid inputs Given I am a participant Jane Doe
+  When I create an enrollment for activity canceled "Yoga class" for myself Then the enrollment is not created

 Feature: Cancel an enrollment
   As a participant